ryansheehy0/Cheat_Sheets/nodejs.md

 app.use(express.json()) // Parses the json body to an object app.use(express.static('public')) // Setting for serving static files from the public folder.
 You can directly call the file.
+Ex: localhost:3000/images/image.jpg
-Ex: localhost:3000/images/image.jpg app.use(express.urlencoded({ extended: true })) // Old browsers might send json through URL encoded
+  // This is needed to use js and css files in you html.
+To reference them the file path should be /folderInPublicFolder/file.js app.use(express.urlencoded({ extended: true })) // Old browsers might send json through URL encoded

 // HTTP Methods/Endpoints